In June 2020, Oracle released their Q4 financial reports. We were curious; are Oracle still neglecting their core customers to focus on the Cloud?

 As Oracle move into their next financial year, they need to think about how they’re helping their customers, and more specifically, which type of customers they’re helping.

-It seems Oracle expects their customers to join them in the Cloud; or face rising support fees on products which are either out of support or heading that way – regardless of how well they are working for their customers.
+It seems Oracle expect their customers to join them in the Cloud or face rising support fees on products which are either out of support or heading that way, regardless of how well they are working for their customers.

 What should be your next step?

-Oracle would have you believe that their support model is the only way of keeping your systems supported – but it’s simply not true.
-You can move to a third-party support provider, like Support Revolution.
+Oracle would have you believe that their support model is the only way of keeping your systems supported.
+This is simply not true.
+You can move to a third-party support provider like Support Revolution.

 We’ll take care of your support and maintenance needs, instead of Oracle doing so, cutting your support costs by at least 50%.
 Plus, with our expert account managers and experience in consultancy, we’ll help you make the most out of your existing systems.
 Unlike Oracle, we’re here to help you meet your business goals, not your vendor’s goals.